Katrina Woodrow Digestive Health

 Method:

-Chop all 10 cloves of garlic finely and add to butter and oil and dried herbs in a large frying pan.
-Brown the leg of lamb in the butter, oil & herbs then transfer into a large roasting dish with a lid, add the beef or lamb stock and roast in a medium oven for 1.5 hours if it is a small joint or 2 hours if it is a larger one.
+Chop all 10 cloves of garlic and add to butter and oil and dried herbs in a large frying pan.
+Brown the leg of lamb in the butter, oil & herbs then transfer into a large roasting dish with a lid, add the beef or lamb stock and roast in a medium oven for 1.5 hours if it is a small joint or 2 hours if it is a larger one or until the meat reaches a temperature of about 70C with a meat thermometer.

 Remove the joint from the stock and place on a carving dish to rest.
 Either strain the garlic and herbs from the stock or blend to make a smooth liquid, removing excess fat from the surface.
 Make a paste with the cornflour and water and add to the stock in a pan to thicken.
 Add as much of the double cream as you wish and serve!